This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 How to Make Easy Baked Beans

-- Prep and Cook: Preheat oven to 350 degrees Fahrenheit.
-Fry up the bacon and crumble in pieces.
-Remove the bacon with a slotted spoon and discard some grease.
-Add the green pepper and onion and fry until tender.
+- Prep: Preheat the oven to 350°F, then fry the bacon in a large skillet and crumble it.
+Remove the bacon with a slotted spoon and discard some of the grease.

-- Bake: Combine bacon, green pepper, onion, pork and beans, ketchup, brown sugar, and Worcestershire sauce in a 9×13-inch pan.
-Bake covered for 1 hour.
+- Stir in the Remaining Ingredients: Stir in the cooked bacon, pork and beans, ketchup, brown sugar, and Worcestershire sauce.
+Place the beans in a 9×13-inch baking dish.
+Cover with foil or a lid and bake for 1 hour.

 Pin this now to find it later